The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 Bubbles in the blue hot spring

-The path went on further into the valley, but here we returned back as it was getting late and the sun was disappearing behind the mountains.
+The path went on further into the valley, but here we returned as it was getting late and the sun was disappearing behind the mountains.

-And we don't want to be stuck in geothermal areas at the dusk or after dark, that is for sure.
+And we don't want to be stuck in geothermal areas at dusk or after dark, that is for sure.
 One false step in the dark in geothermal areas can be fatal.The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 Alone in a beautiful geothermal area